HomeBlog

 What Are the EVV Requirements?

-1. The type of service performed;
+• The type of service performed;

-2. The individual receiving the service;
+• The individual receiving the service;

-3. The date of the service;
+• The date of the service;

-4. The location of service delivery;
+• The location of service delivery;

-5. The individual providing the service;
+• The individual providing the service;

-6. The start and finish time of care delivered.
+• The start and finish time of care delivered.

-How do EVV Systems Work?
+How Do EVV Systems Work?

 To be EVV compliant, service providers need to implement a state-approved EVV solution.
 Generally speaking, this type of software relies on a system that electronically verifies things like the service provided, who received the service, and more.

-Technology behind EVV for home healthcare agencies allows them to track the location of their mobile teams, determine their compensation, enhance service quality, and even increase efficiency.
+The technology behind EVV for home healthcare agencies allows them to track the location of their mobile teams, determine their compensation, enhance service quality, and even increase efficiency.

 Most EVV solutions use Global Positioning Services (GPS) to verify the location where the service is provided.
 For example, one of the methods tracks a provider’s location at the start and end of each visit.
 It also sends this data to the state Medicaid agency.

-In most cases, care providers will be expected to use a mobile phone or a special purpose device in the client’s home to record their visit via an app.
+In most cases, care providers will be expected to use a mobile phone or a special-purpose device in the client’s home to record their visit via an app.

 State Specific Variations

-CMS has described examples of systems but it doesn’t endorse any approach over another one.
-As states are not required to use a particular or a uniform system, EVV compliance differs from country to country
+CMS has described examples of systems but doesn’t endorse any approach over another one.
+As states are not required to use a particular or uniform system, EVV compliance differs from country to country

-When researching state rules, home health care agencies need to pay attention to three key pieces of information
+When researching state rules, home health care agencies need to pay attention to three key pieces of information:

-1. State-approved EVV model;
+• State-approved EVV model;

-3. EVV implementation deadline.
+• EVV implementation deadline.

 EVV Models

-The states have been given flexibility regarding the type of EVV model they want to implement, but the approach they opt for has to meet statutory requirements such as HIPAA privacy and security standards.
+Still, the approach they opt for has to meet statutory requirements such as HIPAA privacy and security standards.

 These are five major EVV models states can choose from: